Labiaplasty in Western PA

 According to a report issued by the Adolescent Health Care Committee, young women today are under increasing pressure to achieve an “ideal” body.
 Furthermore, this increasingly involves the appearance of the vagina.
 In particular, the size, shape, and proportions of the labia.

 Labiaplasty is a delicate procedure, and is considered by surgeons to be technically demanding.
 Very rare yet serious complications are possible, which can include scarring, infection, and ongoing pain.
 When performed in teens, the long-term effects on sexual function haven’t been adequately studied.
-Among healthy women in their 20s and beyond, however, this procedure is generally well tolerated.
+This procedure is generally well tolerated among healthy women in their 20s and beyond.

 The Ideal Candidate